Ever wondered why your cream or lotion stings or burns your skin?

 There are two major reasons: poor skin barrier and certain ingredients in the skincare products.

 Poor Skin Barrier Causes Burning & Stinging Sensation

 Those of you who have been following our blogs & read our book know that we talked a great deal about the skin barrier.
-It is not a sexy subject, but it is one of the most important topics, if you want a healthy or younger looking skin.
+It is not a sexy subject, but it is one of the most important topics if you want healthy or younger-looking skin.

 The skin barrier is the outer most layer of the skin.
 It is only a few micrometers in thickness, which is smaller than the width of your hair.
 It is made of dead cells, proteins, and natural lipids.

 An intact and functional skin barrier slows down water loss, prevents irritants or allergens from entering the skin, and maintains the protective and functional integrity of the skin.
 All of these benefits translate into a smooth, moist, glowing and healthy skin.

 There's a number of internal and external causes that can weaken or destroy the skin barrier.
 As we age, our ability to synthesize natural oils and lipids is decreased.
 Those lipids and oils are the cement that holds the skin cells and proteins together.
 In addition, our skin becomes naturally dry and flaky as we age, which can make the skin “leaky.”

 External causes include excessive washing with hot water or other harsh chemicals that can strip away the natural lipids in the skin.
 Also, sunburn, pollution, skin disorder such as eczema, can break down the skin.

 As you can imagine, when this outer layer of protective skin is not working properly, irritants, chemicals, allergens, bacteria, viruses can penetrate and gain access to the living portion of the skin.